Dwadasha Jyotirlinga Temple: Temple

 Sri Nagadevata temple in Omkara Hills has a unique male and female Nagadevata.
 To the right of the Nagadevata is a banyan tree and to left is a neem tree.
 Daily pujas will be done to the devata.

 Omkar Hills also has small temples of Lord Sri Muneshwara and Lord Sri Maha Ganapathi.
-A massive bronze bell, weighing around 1200 kg, which is one of the biggest and heaviest bells in the country, is placed in the Dwadahsa temple complex for the temple use.
+A massive bronze bell, weighing around 1200 kg, which is one of the second biggest and heaviest bells in the country, is placed in the Dwadahsa temple complex for the temple use.